ForestRacks/PteroInstaller/README.md

 5) Then paste the configuration you copied in `/etc/pterodactyl/config.yml` on your machine
 6) Lastly, do `systemctl restart wings` and you should be all set

-# Troubleshooting common issues:
+# Troubleshooting:
-If you get a mysql error when you run the installer, you mostly ran the installer multiple times.
+1) If you get a mysql connection error when you run the installer, you mostly ran the installer multiple times.
 The easiest way of fixing this is reinstalling your OS and running the install script again.
+2) If you get Let's Encrypt SSL generation errors, you might be using an IP address as your FQDN and Let's Encrypt only generates SSLs for domains.

 # Coming Soon:
 1) Cloudflare Proxy option